christos8333/wax-prosemirror/README.md

 | :---------------------------------------------------------------------------------------------------------------------------------------: |

-This application is being developed by the [Coko Foundation](https://coko.foundation/), for the [University of California Press](http://www.ucpress.edu/) as part of the [Editoria](https://gitlab.coko.foundation/editoria/editoria/) application.
+This library is being developed by the [Coko Foundation](https://coko.foundation/).

 Wax Editor is build against Prosemirror libraries.
 Check Prosemirror [website](https://prosemirror.net/) and [GitHub repo](https://github.com/ProseMirror) for more information.